zorani/aws-ec2-objects/README.md

 ## Default Region: Required

-So.. to make things easy on ourselves please set the AWS_DEFAULT_REGION environment variable to a region you know you  have enabled for your credentials.
+Please set the AWS_DEFAULT_REGION environment variable to a region you know you  have enabled for your credentials.

 For example:

     export AWS_DEFAULT_REGION='us-east-1'

-## api connection settings
+For relivent commands you can specify a completely different region if you need to act on a different region.

 **[⬆ back to top](#table-of-contents)**